< Go to Down Jackets - Men's

 Some of our family members, even after seeing our scores and tests, still wanted the Down Sweater over the alternatives just because the brand and style are so important to them.

-Check out our complete Men's Down Jacket Review to see how this compared to others.
+Check out the Best Down Jacket Review to see how this compared to our other jackets in this category.

 OutdoorGearLab Editors' Hands-on Review